edgarcltop/esi/README.md

 # Learning ESI

 This repository provides an end-to-end library for automatic character rigging, skinning, and blend shapes generation, as well as a visualization tool.
-It is based on our work [Learning Skeletal Articulations with Neural Blend Shapes]hat is published in SIGGRAPH 2021.

 ## Prerequisites